vikas-kumar-code/vikas-kumar-code/README.md

 ## 🚀 Projects

-### ReturnMe
+### Equity Corps Of Oregon
-**Description:** This application provides a straightforward, confidential, and secure method for recovering your lost items from anywhere across the globe.
+**Description:** The Ecoportal application assists a legal firm in managing their cases efficiently.
+The admin of the legal firm creates cases and assigns them to their associated attorneys.
+Each attorney processes their assigned cases and sends invoices to the firm.
+While the admin can onboard multiple attorneys, these attorneys are invited to and restricted to specific cases.
+They cannot access any other cases available in the system..

 **Technologies Used:**
-- PHP
+- NextJs
-- Yii2
+- Prisma
-- JQuery
+- MySql
 - HTML
 - Bootstrap

 **URL:** https://return.me

 ### TipHub
 **Description:** It is a fundraising platform where user creates their event and visitors donates for them.